CrazyFork/You-Dont-Know-JS/README.md

-    Object.keys(..) returns an array of all enumerable properties, whereas Object.getOwnPropertyNames( myObject ); //  returns an array of *all* properties, enumerable or not.
+    Object.keys(..) returns an array of all enumerable properties, whereas Object.getOwnPropertyNames( myObject ); //  returns an array of *all* properties, enumerable or not. for ... in // return all enumerable properties, including the ones got defined in prototype.
     ```

 * ch04: